jcurtiswebb/sql-dividend-analyzer/README.md

 -Dividend growth column within reports updated for quarterly and annual financial reports

--Updated of Beta value based on the capital asset pricing model
+-Beta value based on the capital asset pricing model

--Update of valuation column for Fiscal Year financial reports. valuation based on the gordon growth model for dividend investing.
+-Valuation column for Fiscal Year financial reports.
+Valuation based on the gordon growth model for dividend investing.